barentsen/geert.io/content/pages/about.rst

 ~~~~~~~~~~~~~~~~
 -  My interviews with `BBC News`_, `Nature`_, `Sky At Night`_.
 -  Asteroid 22275 is `named after me`_.
--  All-hailed on `episode 121`_ of the Recycled Electrons podcast.

 ..
 NASA Astronomy Picture Of the Day